skjerns/AutoSleepScorer/README.md

 ## Usage

 The Classifier expects a PSG recording with at least one EEG, EMG and EOG present.
 Theoretically all data formats supported by [MNE](https://martinos.org/mne/stable/python_reference.html#reading-raw-data) can be used.
-The aim of the package is to keep the classification process as simple as possible.
+All data will be resampled to 100 Hz.

 Documentation and command line instructions are coming soon.
 For now please see [Quickstart](https://github.com/skjerns/AutoSleepScorer#quickstart).